ChaseDurand/Pool-Pi/docs/PROTOCOL_NOTES.md

 | Aux6               | x00x40x00x00                           |
 <!-- TODO add remaining commands -->

-## Missing Functions
+## Variable Speed Pump Control
 Aqualogic supports Hayward variable speed pumps that send their own frame type with speed and power information.
-Because I don't have a Hawyard VSP, I am not able to implement support.
+I don't have a Hawyard VSP, so I am not able to implement support.

 ## Bonus On/Off Commands
 While commands from the PS-4/8/16 series are the same for on/off, older controllers such as the AQL-SS-RF and AQL-P-4 use slightly modified commands with separate on/off capabilities.
 The frame type is x00x05.
 The commands are repeated twice and end with x7F before the checksum.
 While using these commands would make programming far easier, these on/off commands only cover a subset of the PS-4/8/16 controls.
 Because my setup involves commands outside of this subset and I achieved high reliability with only the toggle commands, I did not implement them.